Childbirth Preparation Classes

 Childbirth classes are an outstanding preparation for giving birth to your baby at the hospital, birth center, or at home.
 Everyone is invited to attend regardless of when or where you’re planning to give birth.

 These Childbirth Classes recognize that there is no one right way to labor and birth.
-Breathing patterns are not taught, but instead slow deep breathing is encouraged as one of many ways to promote relaxation and facilitate labor.
 Families are encouraged to take classes early in pregnancy, or even prior to pregnancy as this is an optimal time for identifying and exploring beliefs about birth.

 Private classes: Private classes are arranged by appointment only.
-Cost $50 per couple.
-2 hrs.
+Cost $150 per couple.
+2.5 hour class.

 Private classes are available by prior arrangement to accommodate your schedule, at your convenience.
 Short notice is welcomed!
 Visualize the birth you want for you and your baby, and family.
 Do it with the intimacy of a private class series in a comfortable private space.
 The determination of class content is always up to you as well as the number of classes you schedule.
 Some of the many recommended topics include pre-conception planning, nutrition, prenatal exercise, routine procedures at birth, understanding labor & comfort measures, routine newborn procedures, breastfeeding, care of the newborn & birth of a family, or planning for a home birth.
 Private classes are two hours in length.